 The skin is the body’s largest organ.
 Good skin starts from within so looking at the diet is a good place to begin if you want healthy-looking skin.
 The gut and liver are key organs in skin health so in order to have great skin, both these organs need to be functioning well.
 Here are some general tips to consider:

 1) Eat adequate protein.
-Given that 75-80% of your skin is protein (mostly collagen) it’s important to give it the building blocks it needs to look fab!
+Given that 75-80% of your skin is a protein (mostly collagen) it’s important to give it the building blocks it needs to look fab!
 So adequate protein here is key.
-You need to eat 1g of protein per kilo of bodyweight and make sure you rotate your proteins.
-Mix it up with animal meats: chicken and fish as well as plant based proteins: tofu, quinoa or quality protein powders.
+You need to eat 1g of protein per kilo of body weight and make sure you rotate your proteins.
+Mix it up with animal meats: chicken and fish as well as plant-based proteins: tofu, quinoa or quality protein powders.

 2) Make sure you eat healthy fats.
 Fats such as oily fish (salmon, mackerel, tuna) nuts and seeds make up an essential part of the cell walls in the skin cells.
 Having a continuous supply of good fats ensures that the skin cells stay supple and plump.
 Try to eat at least 1-2 portions of healthy fats per day.